GenghisKhandybar/portfolioSite/content/authors/admin/_index.md

 - Visitors
 ---

-Transitioning from self/online learned data science enthusiast to formally certified.
-I've had the initiative to self study topics up through deep learning and implement them myself.
-Often confused why people say they don't like working with spreadsheets.
+I'm a statistics major at Cal Poly, seeking to minor in Data Science.
+Also interested in board games, and to a lesser extent, video games, from playing to designing and analyzing them.

-My favorite coding languages are Python and R, but happy to work in SAS, C#, C++, Java, and Javascript as well.
+My favorite coding languages are R and Python, but happy to work in SAS, C#, C++, Java, and Javascript as well.